leoguti85/GraphEmbs/README.md

 1.0 +/- 0.0
 ```
 ## Real life datasets
+Here you can find the real life networks we used to perform the experiments that we shown in our paper:
 + **Primary school temporal network data:**
 This data set contains the temporal network of contacts between the children and teachers used in the study published in BMC Infectious Diseases 2014, 14:695. [data](http://www.sociopatterns.org/datasets/primary-school-temporal-network-data/)
 + **Air Transportation Multiplex:**